purpleteam-labs/purpleteam-orchestrator/README.md

 </div>

+Clone this repository.

-Along with the other components in the PurpleTeam solution:
+Along with the other components in the purpleteam solution:

 * [purpleteam](https://gitlab.com/purpleteam-labs/purpleteam) (node.js CLI, driven from CI / nightly build)
 * [purpleteam-orchestrator](https://gitlab.com/purpleteam-labs/purpleteam-orchestrator) (hapi.js orchestrator - SaaS interface, this package)